pepollms/tracker/_doc/op_3_operations.md

 After system initialization and/or after updating the database, the data from the database must be exported to JSON files.
 The purpose of the JSON files is to feed the data when generating the HTML files locally or remotely.

-This procedure is automatically called after in-favor data files have been imported.
+This procedure is automatically called after in favor data files have been imported.
-However, if any database update was performed after the in-favor data files have been imported, then it is necessary to manually execute this command.
+However, if any database update was performed after the in favor data files have been imported, then it is necessary to manually execute this command.

 The following command will create all JSON files.